Colleges by Location

 Retention Rate

-The freshman retention rate for Duquesne University was 84% in 2023, reflecting the superb quality of the educational programs at this institution.
+As reported in 2025, the freshman retention rate for Duquesne University was 84%, reflecting the superb quality of the educational programs at this institution.

 Student Body